-In 2020, 3,099,000 warrants were issued in the April 2020 offering, of which 2,190,000 remain outstanding as of December 31, 2021, each with an exercise price of \$5.00.
+As of December 31, 2022, 2,190,000 warrants issued in connection with an April 2020 equity financing remained outstanding, each with an exercise price of \$5.00.
 The common warrants are immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 The exercise price and number of shares of common stock issuable upon exercise is subject to appropriate adjustment in the event of stock dividends, stock splits, reorganizations or similar events affecting the Company's common stock.
 The common warrants were issued separately from the common stock and were eligible for transfer immediately after issuance.
 A common warrant to purchase one share of common stock was issued for every share of common stock purchased in this offering.